 The Wholesale Propane (SGL) division operates in both Canada and the United States.
 As a result, stringent regulatory and safety procedures are in place to mitigate the hazards associated with bulk transit (rail and truck) and site operations.
 This program oversees a variety of health, safety, and environmental tasks such as periodic self-audits, staff training, quarterly and yearly reporting, and emergency prevention and response.
-Any environmental, health or safety- related incidents may result in regulatory or legal action, which could potentially result in adverse consequences such as fines, damages, increased costs, legal actions, other sanctions and negative publicity that could have an adverse effect on our business

 U.S. Propane Distribution's safety practices and regulatory compliance are an important part of its business, which is managed through a centralized safety and environment system.
 This program consists of safety and environmental policies and procedures, codes of practice, periodic self-audits, employee training, quarterly and annual reporting and emergency prevention and response.
-U.S. Propane Distribution's operations are subject to the risks associated with the handling, storage and transporting of refined fuels in bulk.
-The potential exists for accidents to occur or equipment to fail, which could result in the release of these substances potentially leading to a fire or explosion, causing damage to facilities, death or injury and liabilities to third parties.
-Any environmental, health or safety-related incidents may result in regulatory or legal action, which could result in adverse consequences such as fines, damages, increased costs, legal actions, other sanctions and negative publicity that could have an adverse effect on our business.